 This week – we sit down with Jonathan Swift, Content Director at the Insurance Post to discuss our Insurtech 100 index, what the big themes are, and where space still exists for further disruption.

-Earlier this year, research from CIRP suggested Google Home was gaining on Amazon Alexa’s digital personal assistant market share, with discounts throughout the holiday season helping to propel Google to 40% of sales in the US over the 2017 Christmas period.
+Earlier this year, research from CIRP suggested Google Home was gaining on Amazon Alexa’s digital personal insurer market share, with discounts throughout the holiday season helping to propel Google to 40% of sales in the US over the 2017 Christmas period.

 Now new research from Stone Temple also suggests Google’s young assistant is smarter than the out-of-touch Alexa and other voice-assistant competitors.
 The company reported higher levels of accuracy across a broad range of questions and requests.